mergesort/Boutique/README.md

 ¹ You can have as many or as few Stores as you'd like.
 It may be a good strategy to have one Store for all of the images you download in your app, but you may also want to have one Store per model-type you'd like to cache.
 You can even create separate stores for tests, Boutique isn't prescriptive and the choice for how you'd like to model your data is yours.

-² Under the hood the Store is doing the work of saving all changes to disk when you add or remove objects.
+² Under the hood the Store is doing the work of saving all changes to disk when you add or remove items.

 ³ There are multiple cache invalidation strategies. `removeAll` would be useful when you are downloading completely new data from the server and want to avoid a stale cache.